-Greater Rochester, NY is one of the most productive regions in the country, ranking third in degrees per capita, according to the latest U.S. Department of Education reports.
-And approximately 64 percent of the regional population has at least some college education, several points ahead of the national average.
-Our workforce outperforms regions three times our size, it's no wonder our region thrives in attracting talent.
+Greater Rochester, NY is one of the most productive regions in the country, ranking third in college degrees per capita and #1 for degrees in STEM fields, according to the latest U.S. Department of Education reports.
+And 63 percent of the regional population has at least some college education, several points ahead of the national average.
+Our workforce outperforms regions three times our size -- it's no wonder our region thrives in attracting talent and innovative businesses.

 Productivity drivers, as identified by area employers, are: